In 2022, tuition for full-time students at Reed College was $64,450 a year.

 Remember, the total cost of tuition isn't necessarily what you will have to pay to attend a school.
 Many students pay a lot less than the total tuition after grants, scholarships, and tuition discounts kick in.
 Plus, student loans can make theprice of collegefeel more doable until you're done with college.

-Reed College is a private, nonprofit institution, so it has the same tuition for residents of Oregon as it does for residents from other states.
+Reed College is a private, nonprofit institution, which means it has the same tuition for residents of Oregon as it does for students who live in other states.

 Reed College has the same tuition for international students as for those from out of state.

-Room and board at Reed College is $15,640 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
+Housing and campus dining at Reed College is $16,080 a year.
+This includes the cost of living in dorms or other on-campus housing, plus a meal plan that enables you to eat all or some of your meals the school dining halls.